luxfi/LPs/LP-137-BENCHMARKS.md

 - **cevm V2 EVM kernel ships but does not yet replace V1 in the standard build.** The 32-threads/tx threadgroup is dispatched; the SIMD fan-out across opcodes lands in v0.45.x.
-- **Pairing math remains host-CPU** in cevm v0.45 and bridgevm v0.60.
-  Both reach the brief's primary target (≥9× batched) without the on-GPU Fp12 stack; the stretch target (≥30×) requires that GPU pairing port (cevm v0.45.1 / bridgevm v0.61).
+- **Pairing math remains host-CPU** in cevm v0.45 and bridgevm v0.60 (canonical c-abi body, no exposed blst symbols in production link graph).
+Both reach the brief's primary target (≥9× batched).
+Stage 5b measurement (2026-04-27, cevm 9ff799fd) shows Metal single- pairing at N=1 is structurally bounded on M1 Max (~475 ms vs 510 µs host blst, 930× slower) because the serial Fp12 chain mismatches the SIMD GPU shape; per-dispatch GPU compute is ~770 µs for a single-thread Fp12 op.
+The ≥30× stretch target requires either Linux+CUDA (`bls_driver_cuda.cpp` stub) where the toolchain doesn't fight, batched-N parallel kernel saturation (1 warp per pairing on M1 Max ≥32-way), or algorithmic changes (Karabina compressed cyclo squarings).
 - **aivm v0.59 architectural change is correct but not measurable on M1 integrated GPU.** The locate+writeback split, the size-sweep determinism harness extension, and the dGPU-ready dispatch shape